Best-in-Class Apps for London’s Digital Mental Wellbeing Service

 Examples of apps selected that provide support to a distinct user group include:

-- Apart of me – a game to help young people cope with bereavement.
+- Apart of Me – a game to help young people cope with bereavement.

-- Combined minds – a peer support app designed for those looking to help a friend who is struggling or in crisis.
+- Combined Minds – a peer support app designed for those looking to help a friend who is struggling or in crisis.

 As standards evolve and apps regularly update, unlike traditional approaches, ORCHA’s unique platform conducts ongoing monitoring, automatically identifying when an app requires a new review and conducting this.
-This enabled the programme to put in place an important governance step of identifying when an app needs to be decommissioned and removed from the platform.
+This enabled the program to put in place an important governance step of identifying when an app needs to be decommissioned and removed from the platform.

-Alongside the other support services, the Good Thinking site includes a best in class app for a range of situations for adults and children, all of which when tested, exceed quality thresholds.
+Alongside the other support services, the Good Thinking site includes a best-in-class app for a range of situations for adults and children, all of which when tested, exceed quality thresholds.

-Since its launch in November 2017, Good Thinking has attracted 500,000 users, or one in twelve of the region’s adult population.
+Since its launch in November 2017, Good Thinking has attracted 500,000 users or one in twelve of the region’s adult population.
 They’ve visited the service over 650,000 times, 24 hours a day, every day of the week, including national holidays.